tjmehta/101/README.md

 ## omit

 Returns a new object without the specified keys.
+Supports partial functionality (great with array functions, like map).

 ```js
 var omit = require('101/omit');